DeeMcCart/CI_PP5_Jeweller/README.md

 ### UX Design Strategy

-Good navigation is key.
+* Good navigation is key.
-Good quality imagery for product photos.
+* Good quality imagery for product photos.
-Flexible site with good search and filter capabilities.
+* Flexible site with good search and filter capabilities.
-User feedback form to handle/encourage enquiries
+* User feedback form to handle/encourage enquiries

 ### UX Design Strategy Analysis of Competitors

 The following websites were reviewed as part of an assessment of features:
 Two local jeweller's websites;
-The existing website ([Goldmark.ie](https://goldmark.ie/)) ([Simone Walsh](https://simonewalsh.com/collections)) Australian jeweller Other Irish retailers such as ([House of Lor](e.g. https://houseoflor.com/))
+The existing website ([Goldmark.ie](https://goldmark.ie/)) ([Simone Walsh](https://simonewalsh.com/collections)) Australian jeweller Other Irish retailers such as ([House of Lor](e.g. https://houseoflor.com/)) I also took inspiration from ([Brooks Running](https://www.brooksrunning.com/en_gb)) for good product categorisation and strong visual display.

 Generally the websites in this space tend to be strong on imagery and imagination, but perhaps somewhat lacking in personality and features.
-The website Simone Walsh australian jeweller stands out as having some very interesting and relatable features such as an asynchronous 'chatbot' approach to FAQ.
+The jewellery website Simone Walsh australian jeweller stands out as having some very interesting and relatable features such as an asynchronous 'chatbot' approach to FAQ.

-The Jeweller website delivered in this project is functional and provides a strong e-commerce solution with good functionality and features, but needs further UX work to implement some of the very visually appealing design approaches that elevate a site and encourage users to spend more time browsing and admiring products.
+The Jeweller website delivered in this project is functional and, provides a strong e-commerce solution with good functionality and features, but needs further UX work to implement some of the very visually appealing design approaches that elevate a site and encourage users to spend more time browsing and admiring products.

 ### UX Design Strategy Target Audience
 Target audience is people who might not otherwise make it across the threshold